 I had planned on making Country Style Ribs this Labor Day weekend.
-And was looking forward to having them with my favorite Blue Cheese Potato Salad, when I got a phone call from Matt in Columbia complaining that I don't have a good slaw recipe on my website.
+And was looking forward to having them with my favorite Blue Cheese Potato Salad, when I got a phone call from Matt in Columbia complaining that I don't have a good coleslaw recipe on my website.
 And that with all of the grilled foods that I showcase, I really need to do it.
-After giving him a recipe over the phone, I decided that he was right, and that it is a true Southern tradition to serve slaw with ribs.
+After giving him a recipe over the phone, I decided that he was right, and that it is a true Southern tradition to serve slaw with ribs, or even on a hamburger that we call a "Carolina Burger"

 1. Prepare the cabbages by first, removing any of the tough and bitter outer layers.
 Then cut the cabbage in half, from the stem end, then in thirds.
 Remove the core, and slice very thinly.